A note on the duals of skew constacyclic codes: Introduction

 \section{Introduction}

 Let $\mathbb{F}_q$ be a field with $q$ elements.
 A linear code $\mathcal{C}$ of length $n$ and dimension $k$, called an $[n,k]_q$-code, is a $k$-dimensional subspace of $\mathbb{F}_q^n$.
 Moreover, an $[n,k]_q$-code $\mathcal{C}$ with minimum Hamming distance $d:=d(\mathcal{C})$ is denoted as an $[n,k,d]_q$-code.
-A fundamental problem in Coding Theory is that of optimizing one of the parameters $n, k, d$ for given the other two.
-If $d_q(n,k)$ denotes the largest value of $d$ for which an $[n,k,d]_q$-code exists, we call an $[n,k,d_q(n,k)]_q$-code simply an optimal code.
-It is well known that a large number of new linear codes achieving the best known bounds $d_q(n,k)$, in particular over small fields, have been constructed as cyclic, constacyclic or quasi-cyclic codes, including the corresponding ones in the non-commutative case (e.g., see \cite{B0} and \cite{M2}).
-For this reason, the main purpose of this note is to study some algebraic and geometric properties of skew constacyclic codes (Definition \ref{skew GCC}) and their duals, the latest ones being strongly related to the above minimum Hamming distance $d$ which is useful in error-correcting codes and for some decoding algorithms.
-Finally, two lower bounds for the distance of these kind of codes are given, together with some MAGMA programs (Programs 1 to 5) as an application of the main theoretical results.
+A fundamental problem in coding theory is to optimize one of the parameters $n, k$ or $d$ of a linear code, given the other two.
+If $d_q(n,k)$ denotes the largest value of $d$ for which an $[n,k,d]_q$-code exists, we call an $[n,k,d_q(n,k)]_q$-code simply a code with best known linear code (BKLC) parameters.
+It is well known that a large number of new linear codes achieving the best known bounds $d_q(n,k)$, in particular over small fields, have been constructed as cyclic, constacyclic or quasi-cyclic codes, including the corresponding ones in the non-commutative case (e.g., see \cite{AGAS}, \cite{B0} and \cite{M2}).
+In this paper, by extending some results of \cite{M1} to the non-commutative case, we study some algebraic and geometric properties of skew constacyclic codes (Definition \ref{skew GCC}) and their duals, the latest ones being strongly related to the minimum Hamming distance $d$ which is useful in error-correcting codes and for some decoding algorithms.
+After then, as applications of the previous results, we give some immediate consequences on $1$-generator skew quasi-twisted codes and on Maximum Distance Separable (MDS) skew constacyclic codes.
+Finally, new constructions of some linear codes, $1$-generator skew quasi-cyclic codes and some MDS skew constacyclic codes with the best known parameters for small values of $q$ (Tables \ref{arco:generalizadoinferior1}, \ref{Table 2} and \ref{Table 3}) are obtained in the same spirit of \cite{AGAS} and \cite{M3} by applying the previous theoretical results and computer programs written in MAGMA \cite{magma}.